 When you start your activity, a long press of a button is enough to start recording.
 The watch allows you to choose the operation of your choice if you have programmed several (by default, the hiking activity is used).
 The search for satellites begins.

 Once found, you can go for it!
-It is possible to force recording without waiting for the end of the satellite search, but for good accuracy, it is better to wait until the search is finished.
+It is possible to force recording without waiting for the end of the satellite search, but it is better to wait until the search is finished for good accuracy.
 To speed up this step, we recommend that you regularly update your watch by connecting it to a PC.

 Depending on the settings you have made, ride data is recorded every 1, 5, or 60 seconds.
 For an outing of more than 10 hours, you will need to limit yourself to 5 or even 60 seconds to save the battery unless you have a portable battery to charge your watch.

 As you progress, your route is displayed on the screen.
-You can thus visualize your movements and can even use this path to retrace your steps (see the “little thumb” function detailed below).
-The scale of the watch adjusts to fit the track completely into the screen, but it is also possible to zoom this track around your position.
+You can thus visualize your movements and even use this path to retrace your steps (see the “little thumb” function detailed below).
+The watch’s scale adjusts to fit the track completely into the screen, but it is also possible to zoom this track around your position.

 At any time, you can access all the data and statistics recorded (distance traveled, speed, average speed, pace, average pace, altitude, rate of climb, vertical drop covered in ascent and descent, atmospheric pressure, compass, weather trend, temperature, GPS position, number of steps taken, heart rate (while wearing an abdominal belt)).

-During your ride, you can also start navigation (see below) on a route saved in your watch (log or route downloaded from your PC or the Suunto community) and thus follow this route.
+You can also start navigation (see below) on a route saved in your watch (log or route downloaded from your PC or the Suunto community) and thus follow this route.
 For example, suppose you set off on a mountain trail that later joins a route saved in your watch: all you need to do is launch navigation to view that new route and follow its trail.
-The watch then displays your current track (in dotted lines) and that of the recorded route in solid lines.
+The watch then displays your current track (in dotted lines) and the recorded route in solid lines.
 All you have to do is go to this new course and then follow the track on your watch.

 Once your tour is complete, all you need to do is connect your watch to your PC or smartphone to transfer the data and analyze it.
 We will see this later in this article.

 The watch can also automatically pause when you stop.
-A handy function if you don’t want to worry about stopping recording during long pauses, at the risk of forgetting to restart it.
+If you don’t want to worry about stopping recording during long pauses, a handy function is at the risk of forgetting to restart it.

 So-Called Return Path Function (Petit Poucet)